Race Face Aeffect Review

 Otherwise, the Aeffect appears to be quite durable.
 The seat cover is one piece and has no exposed seams or stitching.
 The Ti-Alloy seat rails look strong and well connected, and we've had no noise emitting from them to speak of.

 Versatility is another place the Aeffect lost some ground to the competition.
 Due to the shape and comfort of the saddle, testers weren't wild about using it for long rides with lots of pedaling or extended periods of time spent seated.
 We'd be most inclined to use this saddle on an enduro bike or gravity bike where we're spending more time riding downhill than up.

 Weighing in a 234g, the Aeffect is relatively lightweight.
 This is achieved by their use of Ti-Alloy rails, honeycomb shell, and lightweight padding.
-For comparison, the Aeffect is nine grams lighter than our Editors' Choice Award winner, the Specialized Phenom Comp, but 32 grams heavier than our Top Pick for Light Weight Award winner, the Tioga Spyder Outland.
+For comparison, the Aeffect is five grams lighter than our Best Buy Award winner, the WTB Volt Race, but 32 grams heavier than our Top Pick for Light Weight Award winner, the Tioga Spyder Outland.

-At a retail price of $85, the Aeffect saddle is a good value for the right consumer.
+At its retail price, we feel the Aeffect saddle is a good value for the right consumer.
 If you're a more gravity oriented rider who spends less time riding uphill than down, then this is a quality saddle that is lightweight and will probably suit your needs.

 While it was far from our favorite saddle, the Race Face Aeffect does have its moments.
 It wouldn't be our first choice for any ride that involves a significant amount of climbing or seated pedaling, but it is a good option for people who do most of their riding from a shuttle or a chairlift.
 The saddle is comfortable enough for short periods of pedaling and has a narrow shape and tapered tail that allow the rider to move around it freely.